ZeeshanAhmed215/Academy-Management-System-PITP-/README.md

 ## **3️⃣ Connect Your MySQL Database to the App**

-In your project, open your database connection file (like `db.py`, `connection.py`, or wherever you handled DB).
+In your project, open your main.py

 Update your credentials: